-9.1 The Assistant Director of Corporate Governance (the Council's Monitoring Officer), is responsible for the maintenance and operation of this policy.
-The Assistant Director of Corporate Governance and Head of Audit and Risk Management will liaise with the Chief People Officer when the policy is subject to review in order to ensure all relevant employment requirements are taken into account.
+9.1 The Council's Monitoring Officer is responsible for the maintenance and operation of this policy.
+The Monitoring Officer, Head of Audit and Risk Management will liaise with the Assistant Director of Human Resources when the policy is subject to review in order to ensure all relevant employment requirements are taken into account.